kullrich/scTEI/README.md

 scTEI - add any phylogenetically based transcriptome evolutionary index (TEI) to single-cell data objects
 =====

+see also here for the R package pages [https://kullrich.github.io/scTEI/](https://kullrich.github.io/scTEI/)

 # Introduction

 The goal of `scTEI` is to provide easy functionality to add phylogenetically